cultuurnet/uit-documentatie/content/json-ld/latest/events/update-publication-date.md

 # Update the publication date

-Once set, it is possible to change the publication date of an event to a date equal to the now-date or a date in the future.
+It is possible to change the publication date of an event to a date equal to the current date or a date in the future.
 If a date in the past is used, UiTdatabank will automatically set the publication date to the current date.